*Updated: November 18th, 2020*

-In Pai Gow Poker players compete against the banker, which can be the House in a casino or rotate among the players depending on the rules of the table you’re sitting at.
-Hands are dealt from a 53-card deck, making this table game one of only a few in the casino that includes a joker.
-The joker plays as a fifth ace except when it can be used to complete a flush or a straight.
+Players compete against the banker, which may be the House or rotate among participants, depending on location.
+Pai Gow is dealt from a 53-card deck making it one of only a few games using a Joker, acting as a fifth Ace except when it can be used to complete a flush or a straight.

-After all of the players have divided their cards, the banker creates two hands from a prescribed set of rules referred to as the “house way”.
-Therefore, like blackjack, the house cannot manipulate its hand against the players.
-Also like blackjack, there is only one opening bet in play and it covers both hands.
+After all participants have acted, the banker creates two hands from a prescribed set of rules referred to as the House Way.
+Therefore, like blackjack, operators cannot manipulate hands against players and in addition, one opening bet covers both positions.

 How to Play

-Some operators play the joker as completely wild, and certain variants offer different side bets or rules.
-For example, Pai Gow Mania includes two possible side bets, Fortune Pai Gow pays for hands of three-of-a-kind or better, and Emperor’s Challenge rewards side bettors on hands formed from all seven cards.
+Some operators play Jokers as completely wild and certain variants provide different options or rules.
+For example, Pai Gow Mania includes two extra side bets, Fortune Pai Gow rewards three-of-a-kind or better, and Emperor’s Challenge dishes out on hands using all seven cards.